 Two years ago, Google’s team released a framework named Flutter — I decided to carefully study it.
 As a standalone SDK and in comparison with React Native.
-This article sums up all the conclusions I came up with.
+Before you start searching for an MVP development company, I’d love to share all the conclusions I came up with.

 Who might find this article helpful:

 - Developers who want to master their cross-platform app development skills.

 - Product managers who look for an appropriate technology to build an app for both iOS and Android.

 The week of digging deep into Flutter allowed me to gather a few interesting facts about this framework.

 - Dart is easy to get for devs that have experience with OOP languages.
 Though, unlike Java, it has high-level functions.

 - True Hot Reload.
 This is definitely Flutter’s killer feature that makes it way easier to make adjustments and try new things: add or remove features, correct mistakes on the fly.